 RPMA is an advanced proprietary technology stack (radio modules, access points, software) designed by Ingenu, formerly known as On-Ramp Wireless, from scratch.
 Even though RPMA started later than other proprietary technologies, like LoRa and Sigfox, its pace of development and extension is impressive – its network in the USA is already of comparable size with those other two.

 Similar to Sigfox, Ingenu’s RPMA is pursuing an ambitious goal of becoming a global network.
-To make scalability seamless, RPMA is building its towers with a potential to maintain up to 2 million devices each.
+To make scalability seamless, RPMA is building its towers with the potential to maintain up to 2 million devices each.
 Bi-directional transmission is ensured at the rates of up to 634 kbps for uplink and 156 kbps for downlink.
 Depending on the frequency of data exchange the battery can power the end-device anywhere from 6 months to 20 years.
 RPMA operates in the band of the spectrum most prone to interference and available globally, therefore no regional adjustments to technology are needed.

 What’s cool about RPMA is that it’s already operating on several oilfields across the USA and South America, so they have real data to support their promises.